 Rotate your bars back slightly

-As we come into winter you might be wanting to do some longer, slower rides or just spend a lot of time on the turbo.
+As we come into spring you might be wanting to do some longer rides or just spend a lot of time on the turbo to get geared up for the season.
 Whichever you choose to do, a great way to improve your comfort is to reduce your reach on the bike by rotating your bars back.
 It only needs to be by a few degrees, but this will allow for a more relaxed position.
 You could even raise the bars up a little higher on the steerer tube.

 Move your cleats back